Classical Indian dance helps trafficking victims to heal, study shows

 The study was necessary to establish the impact of dance therapy through a scientific methodology, improve the quality of rehabilitation and encourage more shelters to provide this alternative to survivors of trafficking and sexual violence, Chakraborty said.

-Kolkata Sanved's dance movement therapy module is particularly suited to the Indian context, said Dr. Upali Dasgupta, principal researcher on the study.
+Kolkata Sanved's dance movement therapy module was particularly suited to the Indian context, said Dr. Upali Dasgupta, principal researcher on the study.

 "It's a non-judgmental, non-hierarchical therapy for these women who may otherwise be hesitant to express themselves," she said.
 "We already knew instinctively that dance had therapeutic effects, but now we know for certain that it does indeed work."